A SIMPLE ACT OF KINDNESS

 What I did not

-anticipate was the furious wave of curiosity.
+anticipate was the furious wave of curiosity that ensued.
 Too late now.

-The instructor had let the cat out of the bag.
-Now
+Once the instructor had let the cat out of the bag,

 the class was interesting.
 Heads turned every which